easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_08_basic_usage.md

 ## Using installed software

-So far, we have already installed 4 different software packages (SAMtools, HTSlib, GSL, and BCFtools);
+So far, we have already installed 4 different software packages (SAMtools, HTSlib, libdap);
-we even installed BCFtools twice!
+we even installed SAMtools twice!

-A lot was going on underneath the covers: locating and unpacking the source tarballs, setting up the build environment, configuring the build, compiling, creating and populating the installation directory, performing a quick sanity check on the installation, cleaning things up, and finally generated the environment module file corresponding to the installation.
+A lot was going on underneath the covers: locating and unpacking the source tarballs, setting up the build environment, configuring the build, compiling, creating and populating the installation directory, performing a quick sanity check on the installation, cleaning things up, and finally generating the environment module file corresponding to the installation.

 That's great, but how do we now actually *use* these installations?